r3sus/Dead-Space-1---Intro-Skip-u/README.md

 # Technical details

-ds2 version changed for ds1, since it's more universal.
-Should work for Origin now, as well for any other.
+It is mainly SuiMachine's work with minor modifications.

+Current ds1 no intro dll uses static address for patching, which seems not working for Origin (altho I've tested it).
+The version for ds2 is more flexible and does replacement anywhere the target is.
+So this is version of ds2 modified for ds1.
+Hopefully this dll will work with Origin version, as well for any other.
+Compatible with mouse fix by default (changed name to version.dll).

 Altho the code was changed, the previous Release is used with manually patched `IntroSkip.asi` for ds1.

-Changed name to `version.dll`, so compaitable with mouse fix by default.
-For other applicable names see: [link](https://en.wikipedia.org/wiki/Microsoft_Windows_library_files#Win32_API), most would work.
+For other applicable dll names see: [link](https://en.wikipedia.org/wiki/Microsoft_Windows_library_files#Win32_API), most would work.

 # Credits
 * SuicideMachine (programming)